These pin’s were made for walking.

 Wednesday – Day +01

-One day post Day-Zero, I still wasn’t quite right for the full isolation lockdown yet despite moving in the day earlier.
-The Leukocytes (defence cells) were still knocking around, much like the unwelcome late stragglers at the end of a house party.
+One day post Day Zero.
+I still wasn’t quite right for the full isolation lockdown just yet, despite moving in the day earlier.
+The leukocytes (defence cells) were still knocking around, much like the unwelcome late stragglers at the end of a house party.

 blog_news